hoodiexxx/deaths_shelter/README.md

 ## Overview

-This repo provides students with a foundation for their own projects associated with *Telling Stories with Data*.
-You do not need every aspect for every paper and you should delete aspects that you do not need.
+This project investigates the seasonal patterns and the deaths of homeless individuals within Toronto’s shelter system between 2007 and 2024.
+The analysis draws on publicly available data from Open Data Toronto to understand how factors such as seasonal weather changes, the COVID-19 pandemic, and systemic public health conditions contribute to the mortality rate among shelter residents.
+The study aims to provide insights for policy recommendations, especially regarding improving shelter conditions and targeted public health interventions for vulnerable populations.

 ## File Structure

 The repo is structured as:

--   `data/raw_data` contains the raw data as obtained from X.
+-   `data/deaths_shelter` contains the raw data as obtained from X.
--   `data/analysis_data` contains the cleaned dataset that was constructed.
+-   `data/deaths_shelter_analysis` contains the cleaned dataset that was constructed.
 -   `model` contains fitted models.
 -   `other` contains relevant literature, details about LLM chat interactions, and sketches.
 -   `paper` contains the files used to generate the paper, including the Quarto document and reference bibliography file, as well as the PDF of the paper.